Frequently Asked Questions

 Can you tell me my chances of being accepted into an INI program?

 Do you offer admissions for the spring semester?
-What is the deadline for spring admissions?

 Can I use the Electrical and Computer Engineering (ECE) department application or other department applications to apply to the INI?

 I have a question about ECE Graduate Programs, can you help me?